Dontdrunk/ComfyUI-DD-Nodes/README-EN.md

 Intelligent prompt embedding and management system that provides powerful prompt management capabilities for all CLIP text encoder nodes:

 **Core Features:**
-- 🔍 **Smart Node Recognition**: Automatically adds "Embed Prompt" buttons to various CLIP text encoders
+- 🔍 **Prompt Search**: Search prompt names and content for quick location and filtering
-- 📁 **Import/Export**: Supports JSON format prompt backup and sharing, allowing you to share your prompts with others and import prompts from others
+- 📁 **Import/Export**: JSON format prompt backup and sharing - share your prompts with others and import community prompts
+- 🏷️ **Tag System**: Organize prompts with up to 4 tags per prompt for easy categorization
+- 💾 **Auto Backup**: All prompt operations automatically save to JSON files for data persistence

 **Use Cases:**
 - Manage commonly used positive/negative prompt templates